 Failure to familiarize yourself with the controls can lead to loss of control, which could cause an accident or injury.
-Engine break-in

 There is never a more important period in the life of your engine than the period between 0 and 1600 km (1000 mi).
 For this reason, you should read the following material carefully.